Brad Pitt Caught ‘Off Guard’ By Angelina Jolie Reportedly Talking Marriage With New Mystery Man

 Jolie’s new home is located in Laughlin Park and rests on 2.1 acres.
 It is on the market for $24.95 million.
 It isn’t clear how much Jolie offered for the place or when the deal will be finalized.

-The recently renovated home features over 11,000 square feet.
+The recently renovated home is over 11,000 square feet.
 The house includes a library, a guest house, a gym, a tea house, and an outdoor pool.
 The main structure is composed of around 7,500 square feet and should be ample room for Jolie and her children.

 Jolie has not commented on the rumors surrounding her budding romance with the mystery man.
 The actress agreed to keep the divorce in the hands of a private judge moving forward so it is difficult to tell when it will be finalized.
 Given how Jolie is already moving on with her life, it shouldn’t be long before she and Pitt agree to a custody arrangement.